Government Community Workers Locals 251, 252, 253, 254, 255, 256 and 258 - Bargaining Brief

 Overview of Bargaining So Far

 Members of Government Community Workers Locals 251, 252, 253, 254, 255, 256 and 258 had an opportunity to put forward their ideas and proposals for their next collective agreement at a series of meetings held throughout the province in April 2019.
-Since then, however, no negotiations have been scheduled due to issues at the Civil Service Master bargaining table and throughout the public sector.
+Since then, however, negotiations were delayed due to issues at the Civil Service Master bargaining table and throughout the public sector.

 THE GOVERNMENT’S WAGE FREEZE LEGISLATION (BILL 28)